torchmix/torchmix/examples/partial/README.md

 ### Using the `partial` Method

 The `partial` method allows you to create a partially instantiated version of a `MixModule`.
 This means that some of its arguments have not yet been specified.
-For example:
+For Examples:

 ```python
 from torchmix import nn